Which institution holds the most shares in PBF Energy Inc. (PBF)

 Sponsored

-The stock witnessed a 30.23% loss in the last 1 month and extending the period to 3 months gives it a 23.68%, and is 7.89% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.05% over the week and 6.21% over the month.
+The stock witnessed a 2.49% loss in the last 1 month and extending the period to 3 months gives it a -0.76%, and is -9.17% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.45% over the week and 5.67% over the month.

 PBF Energy Inc. (PBF) Analyst Forecasts